AUROVA-LAB/aurova_grasping/Tactile_sensing/Digit_sensor/ForceEstimation/readme.md

 This repository contains all the code I implemented for the work on force estimation with DIGIT sensors.
+Data and weights can be found in the following link: https://drive.google.com/drive/folders/1DzQ0S-HkygKyZh2EoLKWBBqEzaJLGQfH?usp=drive_link